 NOTE: The air conditioning relay disable jumper ACRDJ must be connected to enable the adaptive cooling mode in response to a call for cooling.
 See Fig. 35.
-When ACRDJ is in place, the furnace control CPU can turn on the air conditioning relay ACR to energize the Y/Y2 terminal and switch the outdoor unit to high-cooling.
+When ACRDJ is in place the furnace control CPU can turn on the air conditioning relay ACR to energize the Y/Y2 terminal and switch the outdoor unit to high-cooling.

 The furnace control CPU can start up the cooling unit in either low- or high-cooling.
 If starting up in low-cooling, the furnace control CPU determines the low-cooling on-time (from 0 to 20 minutes) which is permitted before switching to high-cooling.
 If the power is interrupted, the stored history is erased and the furnace control CPU will select low-cooling for up to 20 minutes and then energize the air conditioning relay ACR to energize the Y/Y2 terminal and switch the outdoor unit to high-cooling, as long as the thermostat continues to call for cooling.
 Subsequent selection is based on stored history of the thermostat cycle times.

 The wall thermostat "calls for cooling", closing the R-to-G-and-Y circuits.
-The R-to-Y1 circuit starts the outdoor unit on low-cooling speed, and the R-to-G-and-Y1 circuits starts the furnace blower motor BLWM at low-cool speed (same speed as LO HEAT).
+The R-to-Y1 circuit starts the outdoor unit on low-cooling speed, and the R-to-G-and-Y1 circuits starts the furnace blower motor BLWM at low-cooling airflow which is the true on-board CF selection as shown in Fig. 35.

 If the furnace control CPU switches from low-cooling to high-cooling, the furnace control CPU will energize the air conditioning relay ACR.
-When the air conditioning relay ACR is energized the R-to-Y1-and-Y2 circuits switch the outdoor unit to high-cooling speed, and the R-to-G-and-Y1-and-Y/Y2 circuits switch the furnace blower motor BLWM to COOL speed.
+When the air conditioning relay ACR is energized the R-to-Y1-and-Y2 circuits switch the outdoor unit to high-cooling speed, and the R-to-G-and-Y1-and-Y/Y2 circuits transition the furnace blower motor BLWM to high-cooling airflow.
+High-cooling airflow is based on the A/C selection shown in Fig. 35.

-NOTE: When transitioning from low-cooling to high-cooling the outdoor unit compressor will shut down for 1 minute while the BLWM continues to run at low-cool speed (same speed as LO-HEAT) until the outdoor unit compressor comes back on at high speed.
+NOTE: When transitioning from low-cooling to high-cooling the outdoor unit compressor will shut down for 1 minute while the furnace blower motor BLWM transitions to run at high-cooling airflow.

 The electronic air cleaner terminal EAC-1 is energized with 115 vac whenever the blower motor BLWM is operating.

 When the thermostat is satisfied, the R-to-G-and-Y circuit are opened.
 The outdoor unit stops, and the furnace blower BLWM and electronic air cleaner terminal EAC-1 will remain energized for an additional 90 sec.
 Jumper Y1 to DHUM to reduce the cooling off-delay to 5 sec.
 See Fig. 35.

 c.
-Two-Stage Thermostat and Two-Speed Cooling See Fig. 35 and 36 for thermostat connections.
+Two-Stage Thermostat and Two-Speed Cooling See Fig. 35 and 36 for thermostat connections

-NOTE: The air conditioning relay disable jumper ACRDJ must be disconnected to allow thermostat control of the outdoor unit staging.
-See Fig. 35.
+NOTE: The air conditioning relay disable jumper ACRDJ must be disconnected to allow thermostat control of the outdoor unit